frequently asked questions

 Will we write with pen and paper or with laptops?

 This is absolutely your choice and either is fine.
 Many like to use pen and paper.
 In fact, "researchers concluded that we think significantly differently — and more creatively — when writing by hand than we do when using a computer."
 So while we encourage you to arrive with pen and paper, laptops are always welcome.

 What is the format of these workshops?

-This workshop, based on the AWA method, follows a proven process that affirms writers by building confidence, creating an atmosphere of experimentation and unbridled play, while protecting confidentiality.
+This workshop follows a proven process that affirms writers by building confidence, creating an atmosphere of experimentation and unbridled play, while protecting confidentiality.
 Here's how workshops typically work:

 • In each sprint, the workshop leader will offer up a prompt — or suggested topic — for the group to write about.
 These are only suggestions, since some members may be inspired to write about another topic or may be working on a story or poem that they want to write about in group.
 These sprints last from a few minutes to half an hour or more.